gabalicious/deno-server/README.md

 ## Note

-This was an experiment to see if I culd blackbox parcel with npx but it doesn't really work the way i'd hoped
+This was an experiment to see if I could use parcel with npx's global cache but it doesn't really work the way i'd hoped